It is a malignant tumor that arises from the cells that make up the body’s bones. It is also known as primary bone cancer.

 Sometimes, bone cancer is detected accidentally when x-rays or imaging studies are done for another reason.

-Occasionally, a mass, swelling, or lump is felt around the area of a bone cancer.
+Occasionally, a mass, swelling, or lump is felt around the area of bone cancer.
 Bone fractures can also occur at the site of bone cancer because the underlying bone structure has been weakened.

 The most common symptoms are caused by compression or disruption of the nerves and blood vessels in the affected area.